YU-Zhejian/art_modern/docs/Install.md

 Available since [1.1.1](#v-1.1.1-section).

-Whether to use alternative high-performance `malloc`/`free` implementations like mi-malloc or jemalloc (see above).
+Whether to use alternative high-performance `malloc`/`free` implementations like mi-malloc, jemalloc, or tcmalloc (see above).
 Using those implementations can improve the performance of the program but slightly increase memory consumption.

-- **`AUTO` (DEFAULT): Will use jemalloc and then mi-malloc if possible.**
+- **`AUTO` (DEFAULT): Will use jemalloc and then mi-malloc, then tcmalloc, finally minimal tcmalloc if possible.**
 - `JEMALLOC`: Find and use jemalloc, and fail if not found.
 - `MIMALLOC`: Find and use mi-malloc, and fail if not found.
+- `TCMALLOC`: Find and use tcmalloc, and fail if not found.
+- `TCMALLOC_MINIMAL`: Find and use minimal version of tcmalloc, and fail if not found.
 - `NOP`: Will not use alternative `malloc`/`free` implementations.
 I.e., use the system-provided `malloc`/`free` implementations.

 See [Alternate `malloc`/`free` Implementations](#alt-malloc-section) for requirements.